To develop sufficient skills to ascend Aconcagua, South America’s highest peak:

 - Expedition camping skills

 The expedition begins and culminates in the charming Argentine city of Mendoza.
-Tree lined avenues, beautiful tiled plazas, lively markets and outdoor cafes with vibrant latin rhythms, offer a unique setting to sample the region’s fine cuisine and wine.
+Tree-lined avenues, beautifully tiled plazas, lively markets and outdoor cafés with vibrant Latin rhythms offer a unique setting to sample the region’s fine cuisine and wine.

 Trekking to Base Camp

-Approaching the Vacas Valley route involves a three day trek along the desert-like Vacas and Relinchos Valleys, which are distinguished by striking colourful rock formations and spectacular glaciers contrasting with the interspersed greenery.
-‘Gauchos’, the ‘cowboys’ of the Argentine Pampa will lead mules carrying our equipment to the Base Camp at Plaza Argentina (4,200m / 13,800ft).
-During the trek we will be accompanied by the muleteers, enabling us to hike with lightweight daypacks and to be ferried across the Rio de las Vacas, if the waters are high.
+Approaching the Vacas Valley route involves a 3-day trek along the desert-like Vacas and Relinchos Valleys, which are distinguished by strikingly colourful rock formations and spectacular glaciers contrasting with the interspersed greenery.
+Gauchos, the ‘cowboys’ of the Argentine Pampa, will lead mules carrying our equipment to the base camp at Plaza Argentina (4,200m/13,800ft).
+During the trek we will be accompanied by the gauchos, enabling us to hike with lightweight day packs and to be ferried across the Rio de Las Vacas, if the waters are high.

 The exact climbing itinerary is not fixed to allow for the optimal acclimatisation program and any inclement weather.
 The Aconcagua massif is often subject to very cold temperatures and storms that sweep in from the Pacific Ocean; 160km to the west.
 Hence your guide will be working around any forecasted weather systems to plan for the best summit program.